Navigation

 Jan-Bernd Meyer, Energy Management Officer

-Our buildings are used and renovated to be as energy-efficient as possible.
-In recent years, we have significantly reduced energy consumption (electricity and heating) in our buildings through a variety of measures.
-By introducing flexible workspaces, we have been able to forgo some office space and use existing space more efficiently.
-We are also currently assessing the energy standards of our buildings and developing renovation plans based on that data.
-A successful example: The district maintenance depot in Warsingsfehn is undergoing extensive energy renovation and will achieve a reduction of more than 10 tons of CO₂ per year through insulation measures, the use of heat pumps in combination with photovoltaics, modern LED lighting, and more.
+Our buildings are used and refurbished with maximum energy efficiency in mind.
+In recent years, we have significantly reduced electricity and heating consumption through a range of measures.
+By introducing flexible workspaces, we have been able to reduce office space while using existing areas more efficiently.
+We are currently assessing the energy standards of our buildings and developing refurbishment plans based on these findings.

 Viktoria Enderlein